Free Articles, Free Web Content, Reprint Articles

 Hip Fracture—Hip fractures are the most common reasons for hip pain in elderly people, and generally are the result of a fall.
 When a hip is broken, it requires surgery to repair the broken bone with metal screws or plates, or replace the broken bone altogether.
 Hip fractures can be very debilitating.
 Less than 50% of people who suffer from hip fractures ever return to high-level activities.

 Treatment for hip pain varies depending upon the condition of the individual patient.
 However, most hip pain can be treated with conservative measures.
-Many doctors will prescribe Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil)Find Article, (Do Not use Aspirin) to reduce swelling and ease the pain.
+Many doctors will prescribe Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil), (Do Not use Aspirin) to reduce swelling and ease the pain.
 Others will recommend hip joint injections to numb the pain.

 Talk to your doctor about all of the different reasons for hip pain.
 Perhaps your reason for hip pain can simply be treated with sufficient rest and relaxation.